 WELCOME TO CUSCO

 Of course!
-During the Choquequirao Trek 4 days your main luggage can be stored at our office or at your hotel, both are for free.
+During the trek your main luggage can be stored at our office or at your hotel, whichever is more conveinent for you.

 HOW TO BOOK THE RAINBOW MOUNTAIN HIKE